SINTEF/sensapp/net.modelbased.sensapp.service.registry/README.md

   - a creation timestamp (seconds since EPOCH)
   - some additional informations (a tags key-value object, an optional updateRate and an optional localization)

+The following request is an example of the expected document

     Status Code: 200
     Content-Length: 281
     Server: Jetty(8.1.3.v20120416)